aymandandan/LimitKeeper/README.md

-# API Rate Limiter
+# LimitKeeper

 ## Introduction

-This API Rate Limiter is a flexible and robust middleware that allows you to control the rate of incoming requests to your server.
+LimitKeeper is a flexible and robust middleware that allows you to control the rate of incoming requests to your server.
 It supports three rate-limiting techniques: Sliding Window Counter, Leaky Bucket, and Token Bucket.
 This middleware is particularly useful for preventing abuse, ensuring fair usage, and protecting your server from being overwhelmed by excessive requests.

 ## When to Use It